gkane1234/gravity/README.md

 # Compute Shader Algorithms Breakdown
 Our implementation of the Barnes-Hut N-Body Algorithm works broadly in 5 steps:

 1. Morton encoding of the objects
 2. Radix sort based on Morton code
-3. Binary tree of spacial heierarchy
+3. Binary tree of spatial hierarchy
 4. Force integration
 5. Merging, Collisions, and OOB handling